Wolfenswan/F2-I44/readme.md

 USAGE
 =====

-0. Copy the folger f2_v2-6-2_i44 into Documents/Arma 2 Other Profiles/*Your Name*/MPMissions
+0. Copy the folder f2_v2-6-2_i44 into Documents/Arma 2 Other Profiles/*Your Name*/MPMissions

 1. In the editor create and save a new mission on the map of your choosing.